 How to create a System Repair Disc in Windows 7

-System Repair Disc is a very useful option that could be found in Windows 7.
-This option can be very valuable in various situations.
-I think that everyone should have such disk - you can never know when you could need it.
-What this disk does is provides with several solutions if you can't boot your operating system.
-For example if your computer got infected with malware your operating system files could be damaged and when you try to boot your computer all you see is a black screen.
-Such situations when your operating system doesn't boot to a state where you see a log-in screen is difficult to fix.
-If you have a Repair Disk you could try doing a Start-up Repair, most commonly this would fix your operating system and you access your desktop once again.
-You could also try doing a System Restore to roll back the configuration of your operating system to a previous state. ( This option could be very useful if you have recently installed/updated your hardware drivers and you can't boot your computer etc.) To sum up System Repair Disk is a very useful thing to have.
-To my mind everyone should have one, you can never know when you need it, but if you have one this could save you a lot of time and money when trying to fix your PC.
+System Repair Disc is a useful option found in Windows 7, and is valuable in many situations.
+I believe every PC user should have this disk, since you never know when you might need it.
+The disk provides several solutions if you are unable to boot your operating system.
+For example, if your computer is infected with malware, your operating system files could be damaged, and you will just see a black screen when you try to boot your computer.
+If your operating system does not boot to a state whereby you can see a log-in screen, then it is likely to be a difficult problem to fix.
+If you have a Repair Disk, however, you can perform a Start-up Repair, and this often fixes the operating system so that you can access your desktop.
+You could also try performing a System Restore to roll back the configuration of your operating system to a previous state (this option is useful if you have recently installed/updated your hardware drivers and you cannot boot your computer).
+With the above issues in mind, a System Repair Disk is a very useful asset to have.

 How to create a System Repair Disk?

-Click Winodws Logo ("Start"), in the Start Menu search box enter "system repair disk".
+Click the Windows Logo ('Start').
+In the Start Menu search box, enter 'system repair disk'.

-This will open a window where you will be asked to insert a blank disk and press "Create Disk".
-System Repair Disk takes up
+This will open a window which will ask you to insert a blank disk and press 'Create Disk'.
+The System Repair Disk occupies

 How to use System Repair Disk?

-When you are having problems with your operating system just put your created System Repair Disk into your disk drive and restart your
+If you have problems with your operating system, just load the newly-created System Repair Disk into your disk drive and restart your

-Press enter, you will access System Recovery Options screen.
+Press enter to access the System Recovery Options screen.

-Select your operating system and click "Next", you will see a window of System Recovery Options.
-If you can't boot your operating
+Select your operating system and click 'Next'.
+A window of System Recovery Options appears.
+If you cannot boot your operating